Erin Stewart: Awards and accolades

 Stewart has been the subject of in-depth profiles by national media outlets such as The New York Times.

 Personal life

 Stewart was born May 4, 1987, in New Britain to Patricia (née Badolato) and Timothy Stewart.
-Her great uncle, Dominic J. Badolato, was first elected to the Connecticut General Assembly in 1954 and served for 22 years, and her father, Mayor Timothy Stewart, served as mayor of New Britain from 2003–2011.
+Her great uncle, Dominic J. Badolato, was first elected to the Connecticut General Assembly in 1954 and served for 22 years, and her father, Mayor Timothy Stewart, served as mayor of New Britain from 2003 to 2011.

 Stewart is married to Domenic Mutone and they have two children.